sddiproject/.github/collaboration_tools.md

 ## Slack

-SDDI hosts a Slack organization, which can be joined using the [SlackIn joiner].
+SDDI hosts a Slack organization, which can be joined using the [Slack joiner].
 Slack serves as the main communication platform for the SDDI community outside of the mailing lists.
 It’s important that conversations stays on topic in each channel, and that everyone abides by the [Code of Conduct].
 There are thousands of members who should all expect to have a positive experience.

 Chat is searchable and public.
 Do not make comments that you would not say on a video recording or in another public space.
 Please be courteous to others.